Srinivas Institute of Medical Sciences and Research Centre

-Srinivas Institute of Medical Sciences and Research Centre is a medical college and medical centre outside Surathkal in Mukka, Mangalore, India.
+Srinivas Institute of Medical Sciences and Research Centre is a medical college and medical centre outside Surathkal in Mukka, Mangaluru, India.

 Srinivas was started by the A. Shama Rao Foundation inr 2009.

 Description

-Srinivas is affiliated with Rajiv Gandhi University of Health Sciences in Bangalore and is recognized by the Medical Council of India (MCI).
+Srinivas Institute of Medical Sciences and Research Centra is affiliated with Rajiv Gandhi University of Health Sciences in Bengaluru and is recognized by the Medical Council of India (MCI).

 Srinivas serves the Tulu linguistic minority category, with a few seats are reserved for Tulu candidates.
 Admissions to MBBS course is through All India entrance test (NEET) and the total intake per year is 150.